 Two of the first surgeons to become ABS diplomates were Drs.
 William J. and Charles H. Mayo, founders of the Mayo Clinic.

 A former U.S. surgeon general, Dr. C. Everett Koop, was one of the chief proponents for the creation of a certificate in pediatric surgery.

 The seal of the ABS was developed as part of its formation in 1937 and has remained generally unchanged since that time.
 It is a registered trademark and may not be used or reproduced without permission.
-Use of the ABS seal or logo for promotional purposes on websites, brochures, letterhead, etc., is not permitted.
 See Representation of Certification Status for more details.

 Booklet of Information